 If you have little ones, taking them to children’s activities can be a good way to make friends.
 Look for children’s festivals, storytime at your local library, children’s theatre and other such events.

 Your kids will have a good time and will get a chance to socialize with other children.
 Meanwhile, you’ll get to chat with other parents.
 Soon, you’ll have a full calendar of playdates lined up and plenty of other families to hang out with.

 Making Friends Isn’t Always Easy – But It’s Worth It

 Making friends when you move to a new city can be challenging and it can take a bit of effort.
 You may have to go outside of your comfort zone.

 Not having many friends where you live can be a little bit stressful and depressing.
 However, try not to bring those feelings into your new friendships.
 You’ll find it easier to forge new friendships if you approach people with a positive, friendly attitude.

 You may even need to try a few of these different approaches until you find something that works.
 But – in my experience – that effort is totally worth it.

 One of the best parts of living abroad is the friendships you form and the people you meet.
 You never know when you will meet someone who will turn into a lifelong connection.

 How do you meet new people when you move abroad?
 Let us know your tips in the comments!

 PS.
-If you have tried several of these approaches and you aren’t having any luck, you might be living in an area where it’s hard to make friends – due to a number of factors in that particular location and culture.
+If you have tried several of these approaches and you aren’t having any luck, it might not be you.
+You might be living in an area where it’s hard to make friends.
+This can be due to certain factors in that particular location and culture.
 This is a great article about why some locations are more difficult to form friendships in than others – and what you can do.